Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Abstract

 \section{Abstract}

 Relatively little is understood about the atmospheric composition of temperate to warm exoplanets (equilibrium temperature $T_{\rm eq}<$ 1000 K), as many of them are found to have uncharacteristically flat transmission spectra.
 Their flattened spectra are likely due to atmospheric opacity sources such as planet-wide photochemical hazes and condensation clouds.
-We compile the transmission spectra of 23 warm exoplanets previously observed by the \textit{Hubble Space Telescope} and quantify the haziness of each exoplanet using a normalized amplitude of the water absorption feature ($A_{\rm H}$).
+We compile the transmission spectra of 25 warm exoplanets previously observed by the \textit{Hubble Space Telescope} and quantify the haziness of each exoplanet using a normalized amplitude of the water absorption feature ($A_{\rm H}$).
 By examining the relationships between $A_{\rm H}$ and various planetary and stellar forcing parameters, we endeavor to find correlations of haziness associated with planetary properties.
-Our analysis shows that the previously identified linear trends between $A_{\rm H}$ and $T_{\rm{eq}}$ or hydrogen-helium envelope mass fraction (f$_{\rm{HHe}}$) break down with the addition of new exoplanet data.
-Among all the parameters we investigated, atmospheric scale height ($H$), planet gravity ($g_{\rm p}$), and planet density ($\rho_{\rm p}$) hold the most statistically significant linear or linear logrithmic correlations with $A_{\rm H}$ ($p\leq0.02$).
-We also tentatively identified positive correlations for eccentricity ($e$) and stellar age ($t_{\rm age}$) with $A_{\rm H}$.
-Specifically, lower $H$, higher $g_{\rm p}$, $\rho_{\rm p}$, $e$, or $t_{\rm age}$ lead to clearer atmospheres.
-However, none of the parameters show very strong linear correlations with $A_{\rm H}$, suggesting that haziness in warm exoplanets is not simply controlled by any single planetary/stellar parameter.
-Additional observations and laboratory experiments are needed to fully understand the complex physical and chemical processes that lead to the hazy/cloudy atmospheres in warm exoplanets.
+We adopt new statistical correlation tests that are more suitable for the small, non-normally distributed warm exoplanet sample.
+Our analysis shows that none of the parameters hold statistically significant correlation with $A_{\rm H}$ ($p \le 0.01$) with the addition of new exoplanet data, including the previously identified linear trends between $A_{\rm H}$ and $T_{\rm{eq}}$ or hydrogen-helium envelope mass fraction (f$_{\rm{HHe}}$).
+This suggests that haziness in warm exoplanets is not simply controlled by any single planetary/stellar parameter.
+Among all the parameters we investigated, planet gravity ($g_{\rm p}$), atmospheric scale height ($H$), planet density ($\rho_{\rm p}$), orbital eccentricity ($e$), and age of the star ($t_{\rm age}$) hold tentative correlations with $A_{\rm H}$.
+Specifically, lower $H$, higher $g_{\rm p}$, $\rho_{\rm p}$, $e$, or $t_{\rm age}$ may lead to clearer atmospheres.
+We still need more observations and laboratory experiments to fully understand the complex physics and chemistry involved in creating hazy warm exoplanets.

 \keywords{Exoplanet atmospheres --- Exoplanet atmospheric composition --- Extrasolar gaseous planets}